Hari Kunzru: Career

 He is Deputy President of English PEN.

-In 2009, he donated the short story "Kaltes klares Wasser" to Oxfam's Ox-Tales project, four collections of UK stories written by 38 authors.
+In 2009, he donated the short story "Kaltes klares Wasser" to Oxfam's Ox-Tales project, four collections of UK stories by 38 authors.
 Kunzru's story was published in the Water collection.

-In 2012 at the Jaipur Literature Festival he, along with three other authors, Ruchir Joshi, Jeet Thayil and Amitava Kumar, risked arrest by reading excerpts from Salman Rushdie's The Satanic Verses, which remains unpublished in India due to fear of controversy.
+In 2012, at the Jaipur Literature Festival, Kunzru and three other authors, Ruchir Joshi, Jeet Thayil, and Amitava Kumar, risked arrest by reading excerpts from Salman Rushdie's The Satanic Verses, which remains unpublished in India due to fear of controversy.
 Kunzru later wrote, "Our intention was not to offend anyone's religious sensibilities, but to give a voice to a writer who had been silenced by a death threat."
-The reading drew sharp criticism from Muslim groups as being a deliberately provocative move to gain publicity for the four authors.
-Kunzru himself admitted in an interview that he was asked to leave by the festival organizers as his presence was likely to "inflame an already volatile situation."
+The reading drew sharp criticism from Muslim groups as a deliberately provocative move to gain publicity for the four authors.
+Kunzru admitted in an interview that the festival organizers asked him to leave as his presence was likely to "inflame an already volatile situation."

 In 2016, Kunzru visited Israel, as part of a project by the "Breaking the Silence" organization, to write an article for a book on the Israeli occupation, to mark the 50th anniversary of the Six-Day War.
-The book was edited by Michael Chabon and Ayelet Waldman, and was published under the title "Kingdom of Olives and Ash: Writers Confront the Occupation", in June 2017.
+The book was edited by Michael Chabon and Ayelet Waldman, and published in 2017 under the title Kingdom of Olives and Ash: Writers Confront the Occupation.
+During the Gaza War, he announced that he supports a boycott of Israeli cultural institutions, including publishers and literary festivals.
+He was an original signatory of the manifesto "Refusing Complicity in Israel's Literary Institutions".

 Personal life

 Kunzru is married to novelist Katie Kitamura, and the couple have two children.
-Kunzru is fascinated by UFOs and as a youngster often imagined a close-encounter type experience with them.
+Kunzru is fascinated by UFOs and as a youngster often imagined a close-encounter experience with one.